kliment-olechnovic/voronota/README.markdown

-    --match-external-second         string      file path to input matchable annotations --match-external-pairs          string      file path to input matchable annotation pairs --no-solvent                                flag to not include solvent accessible areas --no-same-chain                             flag to not include same chain contacts --invert                                    flag to invert selection
+    --match-external-second         string      file path to input matchable annotations --match-external-pairs          string      file path to input matchable annotation pairs --no-solvent                                flag to not include solvent accessible areas --ignore-dist-for-solvent                   flag to ignore distance for solvent contacts --ignore-seq-sep-for-solvent                flag to ignore sequence separation for solvent contacts --no-same-chain                             flag to not include same chain contacts --invert                                    flag to invert selection
     --drop-tags                                 flag to drop all tags from input